Synthexia/bdfd-extension/resources/syncGuide.md

-# Introduction

-The page will introduce you to the Sync feature, will list & describe its features.

 ## Auth Token

 Auth Token - the token which is being used to authorize in the Sync feature.
 It's required if you want to use this feature.\